DNNCommunity/DNNDocs/content/features/extensibility/extensions/index.md

 Themes are comprised of layout templates for the webpages, containers for modules, their associated CSS, and their DocType files.
 These files, along with the DNN Manifest, are packaged into a zip file, which is used to install your theme.

+The Christoc template mentioned above includes a theme template for you to use.
+You can also build themes from scratch or use the [nvQuickTheme theme development tool by nvisionative](https://www.nvquicktheme.com/).